 Forgetting our vows made after climbing Machu Picchu never to go near the summit of a mountain again, we decided to challenge ourselves and go see where God handed over the Ten Commandments to Moses on the top of Mount Sinai.
 We can be stupid fucks sometimes.

 The God theme continued when we took a Jeep Safari in the company of a couple of creationist Australians.
 The creationists seemed to be good people so mostly I played nicely.
-Intrigued by their literal interpretation of the bible my arguments were fair and unmocking and only my claim to be related to God (a long story that involves DNA evidence, multi generation fidelity and draft dodging in 19th century Russia along with a literal belief in the bible) caused some offence.
+Intrigued by their literal interpretation of the bible my arguments were fair and not mocking and only my not meant to be taken seriously claim to be related to God (a long story that involves DNA evidence, multi generation fidelity and draft dodging in 19th century Russia along with a literal belief in the bible) caused some offense.
 Together, we journeyed to places so remote no one had been there before.
 Except Bianca.

 Though it wasn’t on fire flora is still used in the Sinai to communicate with a higher authority.
 The only spot for miles with a mobile phone reception, this tree attracted pick up truck driving Bedouin and tour group drivers trying to call the office or wife